 - Pair your smartphone → stream audio → fly and announce.
 No code needed.

-A drone that has an integrated wireless sound system has all of these components built right into the frame of the craft itself — providing a mobile public address system from any location within the drone’s flight range.
+A drone that has an integrated wireless sound system has all of these components built right into the frame of the craft itself, providing a mobile public address system from any location within the drone’s flight range.
 This technology can easily be used in areas where traditional ground-level sound systems may not be able to reach their intended audience effectively.

-Components Required for the BLE Speaker Drone
+Components Required for the Bluetooth Speaker Drone

 To add a drone speaker system to the LiteWing drone, a few basic hardware components are needed.
 These parts help in receiving wireless audio, amplifying the sound, and supplying proper power to the system.
 The list below shows all the components used in this project and their purpose.